-America OnLine’s news division — which a few weeks ago slammed the chemical sunscreen nanoparticlessunscreenindustry and the U.S. Food and Drug Administration for failing to acknowledge decade-old safety challenges to some of the chemicals in most chemical sunscreen formulas — has run another story slamming the sunscreen industry.
+America OnLine’s news division — which a few weeks ago slammed the chemical sunscreen industry and the U.S. Food and Drug Administration for failing to acknowledge decade-old safety challenges to some of the chemicals in most chemical sunscreen formulas — has run another story slamming the sunscreen industry.

 AOL News on Tuesday ran a story targeting nanoparticles in sunscreens — chemical compounds so small they have long been suspected of penetrating deep into the skin and into the bloodstream.